Why is BMI a poor metric of overall wellness? Is waist-to-hip ratio a better alternative?

 Moreover, certain ethnic groups, such as the Japanese and Taiwanese, have a higher risk of diabetes even if their BMI falls within the healthy range.
 Therefore, clinicians who rely too heavily on BMI as a measure of health may make incorrect diagnoses and delay necessary treatments.

 Suppose there is an individual who is otherwise healthy but obese.
 Their doctor advises them to lose weight.
-But if they do so, they may feel sick because they feel well with their current weight.
+But if they do, they may feel sick because they feel well with their current weight.
 In such a situation, the patient may lose trust in their doctor.

 Patients sometimes assume that their declining health is due to an unhealthy BMI, and they may try to address it through self-care to achieve a healthier weight.
 However, the underlying cause of their health condition may not be related to weight at all and could be something entirely different.
 This can lead to the patient delaying seeking a medical diagnosis, which in turn delays the start of treatment.